[[trackingImage]]

 STEM Conference

 AAUW-OML (American Association of University Women - Orinda, Moraga, Lafayette), as part of its mission to advance gender equity for women and girls through research, education, and advocacy, has sponsored an annual STEM Conference at Saint Mary's College since 2016.
-The Lamorinda Sunrise Rotary provides financial support and scores of volunteers for The Conference, a one-day event that offers 175 middle school girls from Contra Costa County interactive STEM workshops.
+The Conference is a one-day event that offers interactive STEM workshops to 200 middle school girls from Contra Costa County.

 Event: Annual (March)